grosser/zombie_passenger_killer/Readme.md

 Guaranteed zombie passengers death.

- - no longer in passenger-status ?
+ - passenger process no longer listed in passenger-status ? => Death
- - high CPU load over long period (Optional) ?
+ - high CPU load over long period (Optional) ? => Death

 strace of killed zombies is printed, so debugging is easier.